 The Most Common Symptom of Hepatitis C: Fatigue

-50% to 70% of hepatitis C patients experience fatigue.
-Symptoms of hepatitis C along with fatigue can appear as early as several months after contracting the hepatitis C virus and last throughout treatment and the recovery period.
+For many, hep C symptoms may not manifest for years after contracting hepatitis C. For those who experience symptoms, they may not relate fatigue to hepatitis C due to the various reasons a person can feel overly tired, weak, or run down.
+An estimated 50% to 70% of hepatitis C patients experience fatigue.
+Symptoms of hepatitis C, along with fatigue, can appear as early as several months after contracting the hepatitis C virus and last throughout treatment and the recovery period.

-The cause of hep C fatigue can be hard to pinpoint, since many factors can be involved such as fighting infection, level of liver damage, associated medical conditions, medication side effects, depression, etc.
+Fatigue’s cause with hepatitis C can be hard to pinpoint, since many factors can be involved such as fighting infection, level of liver damage, associated medical conditions, medication side effects, depression, etc.

 Associated medical conditions

-- Talk to your doctor about testing for associated conditions
+Talk to your doctor about testing for associated conditions.
+Alcohol and drugs use/abuse can also contribute to fatigue.

 What you can do to help fatigue